Academic Program Review

 If I have questions about the data provided or feel that there need to be factual corrections made to the summary, what do I do?

-There is time for Chairs to edit the OPA summary once it is received.
+There is time for Chairs to comment on the OPA summary once it is received.
 OPA works diligently to accommodate any factual corrections needed.
-It is best, however, to determine needed edits within 2-3 weeks of receipt of the report.
+It is best, however, to send comments within 2-3 weeks of receipt of the report.
 It should be understood that the data analyst cannot revise data reported from a central source.
-Units should report the most current data in their self-study.
+Units can cite these or any other data in their self-study.

 How long does it take to produce a data summary report?